 The Mississippi Division of Medicaid provides a statewide system of medical assistance, health care, and remedial and institutional services under Titles XXI, XIX, and XVIII of the Social Security Act.
 In partnership with DHS, MSDH, and DMH, the Mississippi Division of Medicaid identifies and enrolls Medicaid eligible children.
-This partnership has been maintained and strengthened to identify and enroll CHIP eligible children.
-MSDH and DMH serve as providers of services to Medicaid/CHIP eligible children and to uninsured children.
+This partnership has been maintained and strengthened to identify and enroll CHIP eligible children and to uninsured children.
 The Mississippi Division of Medicaid works with these agencies and a statewide coalition of other partners to identify, enroll, and retain eligible children for the Mississippi Medicaid and CHIP.
 Through this avenue, the Medicaid agency will be able to utilize the schools to identify Medicaid and CHIP eligible children.
 With outstationed workers in FQHCs, disproportionate share hospitals (DSH) and MSDH Clinics, the Division of Medicaid will utilize these service providers to identify Medicaid and CHIP eligible children.
 The Medicaid agency will increase its reliance on primary care providers (PCP) to disseminate information about eligibility for both Medicaid and CHIP for children through its Medical Care Advisory Committee.